 Dishonest Abe: Why You Shouldn’t Use the Penny Test to Check Tire Tread Depth

-In case you’ve never done it on your tires, it involves taking a one-cent coin, rotating it so the top of Abraham Lincoln’s head is pointed toward the car tire’s tread, and pressing it between the tread rows.
-By seeing how much of his head is still visible and how much is obscured, you could determine if the tread was worn down enough to necessitate installing new tires.
+In case you’ve never performed this test, it involves taking a one-cent coin, rotating it so the top of Abraham Lincoln’s head is pointed toward the car tire’s tread, and slotting it between the tread rows.
+By seeing how much of his head is visible from the side and how much is still obscured, you can determine if the rubber tread is worn down enough to necessitate installing new tires.
 If you see his whole head, the tire tread is too shallow.

 The reason the penny is the coin commonly used for this simple assessment is because the gap between Lincoln’s head and the edge of the coin is 2/32 inches — the measurement mandated by the U.S. Department of Transportation as the legal minimum depth for drivable tread depth on passenger vehicles.
 That measurement also is — according to John Rastetter, director of tire information at The Tire Rack — the point where most tire warranties become voided.